-The SIAC met on 4 October 2006 and considered the Seniors Plan Status Report, a Transitions in Ageing Research Project and a School Volunteer Program presentation.
+The SIAC met on 4 October 2006 and considered the Seniors Plan Status Report, A Transitions in Ageing Research Project and a School Volunteer Program presentation.

-- 1 NOTES the unconfirmed minutes of the Seniors Interests Advisory Committee meeting held on Wednesday 4 October 2006: - 2 (a) NOTES the Seniors Plan Status Report; - (b) NOTES the progress of actions and tasks as outlined in the Seniors Plan 2004-2008 - 3 (a) NOTES the Transitions in Ageing Research Project Report; - (b) NOTES that the document be a key resource in the review of the Seniors Plan; - 4 NOTES the information from the School Volunteer Program presentation.
+- 1 NOTES the unconfirmed minutes of the Seniors Interests Advisory Committee meeting held on Wednesday 4 October 2006 forming Attachment 1 to Report CJ255-12/06; - 2 (a) NOTES the Seniors Plan Status Report; - (b) NOTES the progress of actions and tasks as outlined in the Seniors Plan 2004-2008 - 3 (a) NOTES the Transitions in Ageing Research Project Report; - (b) NOTES that the document be a key resource in the review of the Seniors Plan; - 4 NOTES the information from the School Volunteer Program presentation.